 Economic Geography and Regional Development

-Dissertation topics related to broadly-defined economic geography and regional economic development based on various conceptual, theoretical, and methodological approaches as well as a focus on various geographic scales, from global developments to their regional and local manifestations.
+Dissertation topics related to broadly-defined economic geography and regional development based on various theoretical, conceptual and methodological approaches as well as a focus on various geographic scales, from global developments to their regional and local manifestations.
 Please contact a prospective advisor to discuss a potential dissertation topic.
 Examples of possible broadly-defined dissertation topics include:

 - Economic globalisation and global patterns of uneven development;